 What is it that successful women leaders have that others do not?
-I was pondering this very question when I came across a thought-provoking list put together by the Women’s Leadership Exchange.
+I was pondering this very question when I came across a thought-provoking list put together by the Young Entrepreneurial Council on Female Leadership qualities.

 This made me start thinking about what I would put on my own list, and I came up with the seven traits listed below.
 By the way, these characteristics are necessary and essential to all leaders, men and women alike.
 What’s really great about these traits?
 Most of them can be learned or modeled.